StephenNneji/RAT-Docs/source/resampling.rst

 Profile Resampling ('microslicing')
 ...................................

 The Nevot-Croce roughness approximation only strictly holds for cases where the interface roughness is much less than the layer thickness.
-Ths usual way of handling cases where there are such layers, is to split the interfaces into a large number of layers of zero roughness, so that the roughness problem is circumvented:
+This usual way of handling cases where there are such layers, is to split the interfaces into a large number of layers of zero roughness, so that the roughness problem is circumvented: